 Catfishes are commonly used to control algal growth.
 Cory catfish does a good job of eating not only algae but also bits of fish food that have settled on the gravel.

-When buying algae eating fishes, it’s important not to feed more than once a day if your aquarium tends to accumulate algae very fast, otherwise they would ignore the algae.
+When buying algae eating fish, it’s important not to feed more than once a day if your aquarium tends to accumulate algae very fast, otherwise they would ignore the algae.